 Recommendation: consider catering to all your customer segments and meet them where they are.
 Coalition loyalty tactics and your own brand schemes are not necessarily mutually exclusive.

-4. Engagement-first reward programs.
+4. Commitment-first reward programs.

-While these tactics are usually a more investment-heavy and sophisticated type of loyalty strategy, China’s unique and hyper-connected digital ecosystem has made it a lot easier and seamless to reward specific user behaviors.
-In the West, it is most often used by brands who are already leaders in their category to consolidate market share, but in China, digital-savvy brands, large and small, identify ambassadors by allocating points, rewards, and VIP access for non-transactional activities that the consumers perform.
+While these tactics are usually a more investment-heavy and sophisticated type of loyalty strategy, China's unique and hyper-connected digital ecosystem has made it a lot easier and seamless to reward specific user behaviors.
+In the West, it is most often used by brands who are already leaders in their category to consolidate market sharebut in China, digital-savvy brands, large and small, identify ambassadors by allocating points, rewards, and VIP access for non-transactional activities that the consumers perform.

-Left: International phone calling company Chubao 触宝 offers to extend your subscription by 1 day if you go “check in” on their WeChat Official Account, which allows them to retarget you for 48 hours.
+Left: International phone calling company Chubao 触宝 offers to extend your subscription by 1 day if you go "check in"on their WeChat Official Account, which allows them to retarget you for 48 hours.
 Right: Recycling app Mayi 蚂蚁 grants you points for following their Official Account, referring friends, or tracking your daily walking steps.

 Recommendation: First, reward what has the greatest long-term value for your brand.
 E.g., following your WeChat Official Account allows your customer to be reached directly.
 You can also reward habit building, such as repeat online or offline visits over a week or month, etc. Gamification is increasingly popular, especially amongst millennials: consider making your Chinese customers earn badges and statuses based on their engagement.
-Finally, consider all engagement activity which qualifies the customer ahead of purchase.
-Some examples include giving free access to online fitness classes before selling workout gear and providing lessons in managing one’s budget before offering a savings account.
+Finally, consider all engagement activity which qualifyies the customer ahead of purchase.
+Some examples include giving free access to online fitness classes before selling workout gear and providing lessons in managing one's budget before offering a savings account.

 5. Making onboarding immediately rewarding.